maximemorariu/mpoints/doc/index.rst

 a class that models the arrival in time of random events and their interaction with the state of a system.

 We strongly recommend to first read the :doc:`tutorial </tutorial>`.
-It contains an introduction to this statistical model and illustrates the main functionalities of the `mpoints` package.
+It contains an introduction to this statistical model and illustrates the main services offered by the `mpoints` package.

 For additional mathematical details, please consult the :doc:`documentation </apidoc/mpoints>` and the :doc:`references <\references>`.